mjhito/sbom-admission-policy-demo/README.md

 **Expected Output:** `Deployment unable to be created: Gatekeeper validation failed: Ratify: No SBOM`

-5; Clean up the environment:
+5. Clean up the environment:
     ```bash
     ./scripts/destroy.sh
     ```

 ### If you don't have a cluster

-1; Edit the `setenv.sh` file to set the required environment variables:
+1. Edit the `setenv.sh` file to set the required environment variables:

 ```bash
 vi setenv.sh
 ```

-2; Deploy the demo:
+2. Deploy the demo:

 ```bash
 ./scripts/deploy.sh --kind --demo
 ```

-Continue with step 3 above.
+**Continue with step 3 above.**

 ## What is Ratify?